Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 There are, however, incremental challenges to consider when using store demand forecasts to drive planning at your distribution centers:

-1. Before you can sell your goods, they need to be delivered to stores and managed efficiently there.
-That’s why you must sync distribution center and store demand forecasts to account for peak sales and delivery times.
+Before you can sell your goods, they must be delivered to stores and managed efficiently there.
+You must sync distribution center and store demand forecasts to account for peak sales and delivery times.
 The difference in timing depends on your stores’ sell-through rates and replenishment schedules, which can vary between stores, products, and days.
-Rapid changes at the store level mean bad news for DC forecast accuracy, but full visibility across the supply chain combined with goods flow smoothing increases accuracy and combats capacity issues with peak-time deliveries.
+Rapid changes at the store level mean bad news for DC forecast accuracy.
+However, complete visibility across the supply chain combined with goods flow smoothing increases accuracy and combats capacity issues with peak-time deliveries.

 For your system to achieve seamless integration of store and distribution planning, it must be able to calculate projected orders per product, store, and day several months—up to a year—in advance.
-It should then process those calculations with consideration for current and known future replenishment parameters as well as the demand forecast.
+It should then process those calculations, considering current and known future replenishment parameters as well as the demand forecast.

-Figure 11: An integrated DIY supply chain is driven by consumer demand.
-The shipment plan for the distribution centers consists of projected store orders (taking forecasted demand, on-hand inventory, and delivery schedules into account) as well as demand forecasts for potential direct-to-customer inventory flows, such as online orders picked at the distribution center.
+Figure 9: Consumer demand drives an integrated DIY supply chain.
+The shipment plan for the distribution centers consists of projected store orders (taking forecasted demand, on-hand inventory, and delivery schedules into account) and demand forecasts for potential direct-to-customer inventory flows, such as online orders picked up at the distribution center.

 In practice, the stores’ order projections should consolidate a range of data on: